Definition

 Market segmentation is helpful because it enables learning, decision-making and action to take place at the subgrouping level.
 Instead of spreading resource allocation across an entire market, an organization can test segments against each other based on hypotheses or prioritize some segments over others based on variables that are already understood.

-Several other benefits to market segmentation include the following:
+Other benefits of market segmentation include the following:

-Explore new market niches.
-As a brand finds success with particular market segments, it may discover new niches, based on combinations or variations of existing segments.
+• Explore new market niches.
+As a brand finds success within particular market segments, it might discover new niches based on combinations or variations of existing segments.
 These market niches help brands uncover new and unmet customer needs in the market.
 By creating new customer segments, they can take advantage of these market niche opportunities to grow revenue.

 Examples of market segmentation